 Badger can also store its own copies of files in its Documents directory, which you can access through the Files app or iTunes' file sharing panel.
 When you send files to Badger from apps that don't support in-place editing, like the Safari app, your PDFs are automatically copied here.

 Badger comes with three (3!) action extensions that let you use its features from within another app.
 They work with any app that can share PDF files using Apple's standard sharing functions, allowing you to quickly view a PDF's info without having to send a copy over to Badger first.

 With a little bit of work, apps can also support in-place editing with extensions so you can load up your file in whatever app you're working in, make some changes with a Badger extension, and save those edits all without leaving the app or duplicating the file.

 PDFKit is the fancy name Apple gave to the set of tools they made so loads of apps could do similar PDF-related things without each writing their own version of the same code.
 Their crack team of engineers already did all of that hard work, but even though PDFKit is already inside your iDevice, you can't actually use it (rude).
 That's where we come in.
 We put a face to that technology so you can do things with it.

 That means Badger is really small, as apps go, so it won't take up all of your gigabytes.
 And it means that all of those Apple engineers are constantly testing the code that Badger relies on, making it more stable and keeping it up to date.
 They read thousands of pages PDF specs so we don't have to, and we thank them for it.

-Badger requires iOS 11 and will be available exclusively on the iOS App Store whenever it's ready.
-(There's just no rushing some critters.)
-It runs on iPhones, iPads, and iPod Touches if those are still a thing.
+Badger is available now exclusively on the iOS App Store.
+It requires iOS 11.2 or newer and it runs on iPhones, iPads, and iPod Touches if those are still a thing.